How to Apply

 Letters of recommendation should include the following elements: be on letterhead, have a signature, and uploaded or emailed as a PDF.
 If emailed, it is preferred that the letter be sent directly by the letter writer from their professional email address.

 International students from non-English speaking countries are required to demonstrate English proficiency.
-The most common why to meet English proficiency requirements is earning a qualifying score on the TOEFL, although other tests are accepted.
+The most common ways to meet English proficiency requirements is earning a qualifying score on the TOEFL, although other tests are accepted.
 Please visit International Graduate Admissions website for more English proficiency options and information.

 All complete applications are reviewed after the deadlines by the admissions committee.
 Fall decisions are typically made during February and March.
-Spring application decisions are typically made in October and November.
+Spring application decisions are typically made in November.
 Denied applicants will receive notification by email directly from the Office of Graduate Admissions.
 Accepted applicants will receive notification in the physical mail as well as email.

 We are here to help you.
 If you have any questions, please contact us.